XYOracleNetwork-v1/web-developer.xyo.network-react/docs/archivist.md

 yarn mock-data
 ```

-### Run your package with a simple node command for configuring your archivist
+### Run your node package with a configuration
+ - instead of going directly to `yarn start:archivist` you can run it with your own configuration:

 ```sh
 node packages/app
 ```

-You will now be directed to configure your archivist, please follow these steps **exactly** as written (if for some reason you are running any instances on ports (except the database port 3306) you can change the last digit by one - within the recommended ranges as seen below) although in your initial setup you should be okay using the default values given:
+If you want to configure your archivist even further, please follow these steps **exactly** as written (if for some reason you are running any instances on ports (except the database port 3306) you can change the last digit by one - within the recommended ranges as seen below) although in your initial setup you should be okay using the default values given:

 ```sh
 No config found, would you like to create one now?
 (Y/n) · true